The dollar and the euro continue to decline in the informal Cuban market

 100 EUR: 36,000 CUP.

-Despite the decrease in value of two of the three reference currencies in the Cuban informal market, in recent days, the price behavior had shown relative stability, at least compared to the movements of the second half of May and the first half of June when abrupt increases and drops were recorded within a few hours.
+Despite the decline in the value of two out of the three reference currencies in the Cuban informal market, recent days have seen a relative stability in price behavior, at least when compared to the fluctuations observed in the second half of May and the first half of June, which experienced abrupt increases and decreases within just a few hours.

 COMMENT